Misiur/Fluent/README.md

 ```

 ## Flags
-There are two flags you can use
+There are three flags you can use
 * `-D fluent_debug` - will dump out bodies of generated classes
 * `-D fluent_dynamic` - allows extending your API, of course is costly and further hinders any type-completion you might have
 * `-D fluent_dynamic_warning` - will warn you if you didn't implement `resolve` method in underlying class